sirajkrm/vagrant-k8s-cluster-kubeadm-centos-7-install/README.md

 Kubernetes Version: 1.19.0  <br />
 Docker CE Version: 19.03  <br />

+all you need to to do:
+have vagrant and virtualbox well installed clone this repo
+type: vagrant up
+enjoy cup of coffee while cluster being ready

 NOTES:

 1- I used private network, 172.25.0.0/16 - feel free to change it <br />